port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/examples/s3-bucket.md

 Continue reading to learn how to make updates and how to cleanup.

-## Updating the S3 bucket the matching entity
+## Updating the S3 bucket and the matching entity

 Notice how we defined the `isPrivate` property of the bucket entity: